 Jhaveri, a former management consultant in product development and innovation, and El-Khider, a Cleveland-based gastroenterology fellow, met at a startup weekend competition held at Cleveland State University in the fall of 2016.
 At the competition, the entrepreneurs worked together to pitch a business idea improving the scheduling of residents at hospitals.
 They won first place.

 Jhaveri and El-Khider decided to build on this success.
 They hired coders and created a web application for sale to 30 different medical school residency programs.
 Soon after, they quickly discovered residency programs were not very interested in improving residency scheduling – and that the market size and price point was too small for the product they developed.

-Matthew Miller, BioEnterprise’s vice president for Health IT and Services, met with Jhaveri and El-Khider in December 2016, confirming that the project could never work.
+Matthew Miller, BioEnterprise’s former vice president for Health IT and Services, met with Jhaveri and El-Khider in December 2016, confirming that the project could never work.
 “We learned from him the critical difference between a good product and a thriving business,” said Jhaveri.